-- Separate SDS and Material Safety Data Sheet (MSDS) binders and sheets as part of management system.
+- Separate SDS and Material Safety Data Sheet (MSDS) binders and sheets as part of the management system.
 This will allow you to re-label chemicals with SDS information and determine which sheers you haven’t received yet.

-June 1, 2015: Chemical manufacturers, importers and distributors reclassify chemicals, send SDS & Labels in GHS format.
+June 1, 2015: Chemical manufacturers, importers, and distributors reclassify chemicals, send SDS & Labels in GHS format.

 - Identify secondary labeling needs and procedures

 - Purchase GHS labeling equipment and supplies (Available from Production Automation)